par5ul1/codepath-demo/README.md

 <img src="https://i.imgur.com/SiizlR7.gif" width=200><br>

 ### Required User Stories
-- [x ] 1.
+- [x] 1.
 User sees custom text in a label - Hi! 👋
-- [x ] 2.
+- [x] 2.
 User see's custom background color.
-- [ x] 3.
+- [x] 3.
 User can tap a button to change the text color of the label.

 ### Optional User Stories
 - [x] 1.
 User can tap a button to change the color of the background view.